 HOUSTON — Atmospheric scientists are evaluating their first data from NASA’s Hurricane Imaging Radiometer (Hirad), a prototype high-altitude sensor that could improve National Hurricane Center predictions of coastal surges and inland flooding from Atlantic and Gulf Coast tropical storms.
 Initial measurements of telltale microwave emissions from sea foam on the Atlantic waters were gathered on Sept.
 1 with the Hirad mounted in the payload bay of a NASA WB-57, as the modified 1950s vintage ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Gains Ground On Storm Surge, Coastal Flooding Forecasts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Gains Ground On Storm Surge, Coastal Flooding Forecasts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.